 After all, if you have the financial means, it may be appealing to give your child a home as a gift.
 But before you do, there are some tax consequences you’ll want to consider.
 If you’re strategic about it, there are ways to gift real estate and minimize the potential tax burden at the same time.

-To illustrate this idea, let’s look at the fictional characters Johnny and Moira, who are considering gifting a piece of real estate to their son, David, as a wedding gift.
-The couple paid $350,000 for the property, and Johnny and Moira are wondering what IRS regulations they should know about.
+To illustrate this idea, let’s look at two fictional parents who are considering gifting a piece of real estate to their child as a wedding gift.
+The couple paid $350,000 for the property, and they are wondering what IRS regulations they should know about before they gift the home to their child.

 Basis Of Gifted Property

 Anytime you gift another person property valued over $15,000, you have to fill out a gift tax form.
-But everyone receives a lifetime higher estate and gift tax exemption of $11.7 million per individual, which is up from $11.58 million in 2020.
+But everyone receives a lifetime higher estate and gift tax exemption of $12.92 million per individual as of 2023.

-That means as a married couple, Johnny and Moira can gift up to $23.4 million without paying any federal estate or gift tax.
-According to the Tax Policy Center, less than 0.01% of U.S. taxpayers will have to deal with the estate tax.
+That means as a married couple, our fictional parents can gift up to $25.84 million without paying any federal estate or gift tax.
+Thanks to this exemption, the majority of U.S. taxpayers can gift real estate without having to deal with the real estate gift tax.

-However, by gifting the property, David could end up with unintended capital gains taxes down the road.
-If he ever plans to sell the home, he could end up paying hefty capital gains taxes.
+However, by gifting the property, these parents could cause their child to end up with unintended capital gains taxes down the road.
+If their child ever plans to sell the home, they could end up paying hefty capital gains taxes.

-So, the first step Johnny and Moira need to take is to determine the basis of the gifted property.
+So, the first step these parents need to take is to determine the basis of the gifted property.
 According to the IRS, there are three things you need to know to determine the tax basis of a property:

-- The adjusted cost basis before the property was gifted
+• The adjusted basis before the property was gifted

-In this situation, Johnny and Moira’s tax basis of $350,000 becomes David’s tax basis once he receives the property.
+In this situation, the parents’ tax basis of $350,000 becomes their child’s tax basis once they receive the property.
 They won’t have to pay the gift tax because it’s so much lower than their lifetime exemption.

 See What You Qualify For

-In this situation, Johnny and Moira could proceed as planned and gift the property to David at his wedding.
-They’ll transfer the title to him, and he’ll receive the home as an outright gift.
+In this situation, the parents could proceed as planned and gift the property to their child at the child’s wedding.
+They’ll transfer the title to their child, who will receive the home as an outright gift.
 This is the most straightforward option, but there are some downsides to using this strategy.

 Tax Considerations

-And if David keeps the property, he won’t be responsible for any capital gains taxes.
-But if he eventually sells the home at a profit, he’ll be responsible for paying capital gains taxes on the difference.
+And if their child keeps the property, the child won’t be responsible for any capital gains taxes.
+But if they eventually sell the home at a profit, they’ll be responsible for paying capital gains taxes on the difference.

-Another option Johnny and Moira can consider is giving a gift of equity.
-They’ll sell the home to David at a price well below the appraised market value.
+Another option gifting parents can consider is giving a gift of equity.
+They’ll sell the home to their child at a price well below the appraised market value.

 Giving a gift of equity is a way for owners to gift real estate to their children or other relatives even if these buyers don’t have enough cash to cover a down payment or the larger monthly payment that would come from a home sold at market value.